ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for micro creator (10k–100k followers), focusing on fame fantasies vs accountability reality.
+An evergreen satirical exploration designed for micro creator (10k–100k followers), focusing on the psychology of wanting glory without skill.

 ---